vhladiienko/awesome-game-production/readme.md

 ### If you want to know who the hell a game producer is

+- [What A Video Game Producer Actually Does](https://kotaku.com/what-a-video-game-producer-actually-does-1772519753) - A nice summary by Jason Schreier - the dude, who you should probably follow.
 - [So, You Want To Be a Video Game Producer?](https://www.linkedin.com/pulse/so-you-want-video-game-producer-pauliina-tornqvist/)
 - [So, You Want To Be a Video Game Producer?
 Part #2](https://www.linkedin.com/pulse/so-you-want-video-game-producer-part-2-pauliina-tornqvist/)
 - [So, You Want To Be a Video Game Producer?
 Part #3](https://www.linkedin.com/pulse/so-you-want-video-game-producer-part-3-pauliina-tornqvist/)